echesneau/pytradingbot/README.md

 This project is in development : not stable yet

 # Versions
+## v0.3.0
+This version included Order objects to analyse and to decide to buy or sell on a market.
+Different object are created : Order, Action and Condition

 ## v0.2.1
 This version add an exception in get_market method to avoid unexpected crash.

 ## v0.2.0
 This version included properties to analyse the market.
 A market could be real time, or loaded.

 ## v0.1.0
 This version allows to get market via Kraken API in real time and to save it in a CSV file.